Cacti/plugin_audit/README.md

 Install and Enabled from the Plugin Management Interface.
 Make sure the plugin directory is named 'audit' and not 'plugin_audit'.

-Once this is done, you have to goto Configuration -> Settings -> Misc and define data retention and turn on auditing.
+Once this is done, you have to goto Configuration -> Settings -> Audit and define data retention and turn on auditing.

+You can also enable file based logging for ingestion by Siem or Log analysis tools such as splunk

 ## Possible Bugs